What Is an Agentic Design System? (Part 1)

 For 15 years, design systems have served designers (via Figma libraries) and engineers (via code libraries).
 Documentation lives in one place.
 Tokens in another.
 Design intent in people’s heads.
 Naming conventions in a Slack thread somewhere.

 Humans can fill in the gaps.
-An engineer reading “use the primary button” knows what that means because they have context.
+An engineer on the AID team reading “use the primary button” knows what that means because they have context.
 They know the brand.
 They know which button counts as primary.
 They know not to use it for dangerous actions.

 What makes a design system agentic